NicoVIII/Andromeda-for-GOG/README-DEVELOPMENT.md

 There is a bash script which bundles Andromeda in all the designated forms: `./scripts/publish.sh` It is possible that you need additional dependencies to run this.

-## Versioning

-This project uses Semantic Versioning 2.0.0 (<http://semver.org/spec/v2.0.0.html>).

-## Used Tools

-The code is written in "Visual Studio Code" (<https://code.visualstudio.com/>).
-There is a .devcontainer defined, which you can use from within VScode or from a service like GitHub Codespaces.